Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 - short (default)
 - narrow

 `currency_code` value should be a [currency code](https://www.iban.com/currency-codes), such as USD or EUR.
-The USD is the default value.
+USD is the default value.

 ### Example